grpc/proposal/L13-python-interceptors.md

 Application Gets the Response
 ```

-Also, this implementation empowers developers to invoke the `Continuation` zero or multiple time if necessary, which is useful in case of authentication or retry.
+Also, this implementation empowers developers to invoke the `Continuation` zero or more times if necessary, which is useful in case of authentication or retry.

 ### Server-Side API

-On the server side, there is also an RPC description class, which only contains two property, `method` and `invocation_metadata`.
+On the server side, there is also an RPC description class, which only contains two properties, `method` and `invocation_metadata`.
 Unlike the client side, the `method` variable is read-only.

 ```Python
 class HandlerCallDetails(six.with_metaclass(abc.ABCMeta)):